Official Nebraska Government Website

 4. If the partner(s) other than the designated broker, either individually or together, own controlling interest, then the partner(s) must subordinate to the designated broker full authority to operate the real estate business without interference.
 The Partnership Subordination Resolution must be completed and submitted with the application or you can submit the Partnership Subordination Resolution form online.

-5. The trust account(s) would be in the trade name.
+5. The trust account(s) would be in the partnership name.

 If the applicant will be operating as a corporation in Nebraska, the applicant must: